-To promote hydration, free, safe, unflavored drinking water will be available to all students throughout the school day and throughout every student center ("student center" and "school day" are defined in the glossary).
+To promote hydration, free, safe, unflavored drinking water will be available to all students throughout the school day\ and throughout every school sites\ ("school sites" and "school day" are defined in the glossary).
 The School will make drinking water available where school meals are served during mealtimes.
-Students will be allowed to bring and carry (approved) water bottles filled with only water with them throughout the day.